aws-samples/streaming-analytics-workshop/workshop/content/flink-on-kda/advanced-scale-and-monitor/scaling/advanced-scaling-components.md

 ![In Alarm](/images/flink-on-kda/cw-alarm-in-alarm.png)

-From here, navigate back to your Kinesis Data Analytics application see if the parallelism has been impacted by this alarm.
+From here, navigate back to your Kinesis Data Analytics application and see if the parallelism has been impacted by this alarm.

 ![Parallelism Updated](/images/flink-on-kda/parallelism-updated-cw-alarm-scale-out.png)